To lead philanthropic solutions that build vibrant communities in Ingham, Eaton and Clinton counties.

 We have a variety of funds that enable you to start giving immediately or giving strategies that will make gifts to your fund later.
 You may also choose to do both.
-Professional staff at the Community Foundation are ready to help.

 There are several fund types from which to choose.
 You may donate to an established fund or establish your own named fund with a donation of $10,000 or more, depending on the type of fund.
 Options include: named, undesignated funds; field-of-interest funds; donor-advised funds; named scholarship funds designated funds and agency endowment funds.
 We accept gifts of cash, securities and real estate.

 Bequests, retirement assets, charitable remainder trusts, charitable gift annuities, charitable lead trusts and life insurance are all welcome gifts.